Battle on to save Brazil’s tropical wetlands from flames

 “We feel a little discouraged, but we try to have hope to rescue the few animals we can,” said veterinarian Karen Ribeiro, 26, who was treating an injured bird on Friday.

-On Friday, Brazil’s navy used a helicopter to rescue a burned jaguar cub and take it to a veterinary hospital.
+The same day, Brazil’s navy used a helicopter to rescue a burned jaguar cub and take it to a veterinary hospital.